 The School aims to support pupils with a wide range of SEND.
 Parents are required to inform the School at the time of registration of any special learning needs of their child or of any other additional medical or psychological needs.
 Feeder schools are required to disclose details of a pupil's specific needs and requirements in written references.
-At all points of entry, all historic and current documentation, including educational psychologist reports, medical documentation and school reports, should be submitted to the Registry.
+At all points of entry, all historic and current documentation, including any educational psychologist's report, medical documentation or Education, Health and Care Plan (EHCP), should be submitted to the Registry.